- 99th meeting from Wednesday 6 January 2021

 - The Chairs of IUCN's six Commissions;

-- Three Regional Councillors from each of IUCN's eight Statutory Regions (Africa; Meso and South America; North America and the Caribbean; South and East Asia; three (3) for West Asia; three (3) for Oceania; three (3) for East Europe, North and Central Asia; and West Europe);
+- Twenty-eight Regional Councillors: four (4) for Africa; four (4) for Meso and South America; three (3) for North America and the Caribbean; five (5) for South and East Asia; three (3) for West Asia; three (3) for Oceania; three (3) for East Europe, North and Central Asia; and three (3) West Europe;

 - A Councillor from the State in which IUCN has its seat (Switzerland);

-The elected members of Council hold office from the close of the World Conservation Congress to the close of the next ordinary session of the Congress, which will be held in Hawai’i (United States) from 1 to 10 September 2016.
+The elected members of Council hold office from the close of the World Conservation Congress (10 September 2016) to the close of the next ordinary session of the Congress, which will be held in January 2021 in Marseille, France.

 The Bureau of the IUCN Council acts on behalf, and under the authority of the Council between meetings of the Council.